satoshinm/homebridge-udpserver-multiswitch/README.md

 # homebridge-udpserver-multiswitch
-Simple UDP switches for Homebridge - stateful and radio-button/multi-switch switches
+Simple UDP server switches for Homebridge - stateful and radio-button/multi-switch switches

 *Forked from [homebridge-udp-multiswitch](https://github.com/nitaybz/homebridge-udp-multiswitch)

+Listens on a UDP port, and alters state based on the UDP packet payload.
+Developed for use with an ESP8266 device running [wallswitch](https://github.com/satoshinm/wallswitch) to smarten up your dumb light switch.

 ## Switch Services

 ### Switch (standard on/off)
 Meant to be used as a standard on/off switch.
-Light, projector, fan, etc.
+Wall switch, etc.

 ```
 {
         "accessory": "UdpServerMultiswitch",
-        "name": "My Projector",
+        "name": "Wallswitch",
         "port": 8261,
         "on_payload": "ff",
         "off_payload": "00",